Jono Lester: 2012

 Lester was signed by the Petronas Syntium Team in 2012 for Japan's Super Taikyu Series.
 He finished second overall in the Championship, driving a Mercedes-Benz SLS AMG GT3.

 2013

 Lester returned to Japan with the Petronas team in 2013.
 He again finished second overall in the Super Taikyu Series.

-He also joined Bernd Schneider for the 12 Hour Merdeka Millennium Endurance (MME) race at Sepang, but retired while leading in the early stages with an engine failure.
+Lester also joined Bernd Schneider for the 12 Hour Merdeka Millennium Endurance (MME) race at Sepang, but retired while leading in the early stages with an engine failure.

 2015

 Lester joined New Zealand's Trass Family Motorsport for 2015, driving a Ferrari 458 in both the Bathurst 12 Hour and the Australian GT Championship.

-He scored five of seven pole positions in the Australian GT Championship, including three in a row to set two all-time category records.
+Lester scored five of seven pole positions in the Australian GT Championship, including three in a row to set two all-time category records.

 Lester's final race with the team ended in controversy, when the TFM Ferrari was disqualified while leading the season-ending Highlands 101 in New Zealand, after pitting outside the compulsory time window.